Business school profiles

 Essays

 Required Essay for all Reapplicants: Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
-(250 words)
+(250 word limit)

 Read Fortuna's Wharton MBA Essay Tips & Analysis

-Wharton’s Team Based Discussion (TBD) has become an integral part of the MBA assessment since its rollout in 2012.
-It reflects the Learning Teams model at the heart of the Wharton experience, which values teamwork in the spirit of “persuasive rather than positional leadership.”
-If you are invited to interview, you will participate in a team-based discussion with five or six other applicants during your scheduled session.
-You will interact with your team of fellow applicants in a discussion of real-world business scenarios.
-This will demonstrate how you approach and analyze specific situations.
-Your discussion will have a prompt and a purpose, and you will work towards a tangible outcome with your group.
+Wharton’s Team Based Discussion (TBD) has become an integral part of the MBA assessment since its roll out in 2012.
+It reflects the Learning Teams model at the heart of the Wharton experience, which lauds teamwork in the spirit “persuasive rather than positional leadership.”
+If you are invited to interview, you will participate in a team-based discussion with 5-6 other applicants during your scheduled session.
+The team-based discussion will allow you the opportunity to interact with your fellow applicants through discourse involving real-world business scenarios, which will highlight how you approach and analyze specific situations.
+Your discussion will have a prompt and a purpose and you will work towards a tangible outcome with your group.
+The team-based discussion is additive and does not replace the opportunity for an individual exchange.
 There will be time allotted for a short one-on-one conversation with a member of the Admissions faculty during the interview.

 Fortuna Tips & Advice